iPaper/ipaper.github.io/pages/backend-api--overview.md

 ## Best practice

-* **Keep your credentials save**
+* **Keep your credentials safe**
 While our endpoint allows for you to use GET requests, we strongly suggest you use POST.
-Using GET requests will send any credentials as clear text over the internet ever if sent via HTTPS.
+Using GET requests will send any credentials as clear text over the internet even if sent via HTTPS.

 * **Rate limit your requests**
-We recommend that you keep requests to our API below **150 per minute**.
+You should keep requests to our API below **50 per minute**.
 Some requests like for instance `Paper.GetAllPapers` will return the same result every time unless someone/something has made changes since the last request, so consider adding a short lived cache on your end, or only make calls when you know there there are changes.

 * **Use caching where possible**
-Depending on the endpoint you call in the API, we recommend that you cache responses when possible.
+Depending on the endpoint you call in the API, you should cache responses when possible.
 Caching results that aren't prone to changes will make your software faster since you save a roundtrip to our API for data you already have.

 * **Use the proper abstractions**
 If you have a website or app that uses data from iPaper, we recommend that you create an endpoint in your backend that returns the data from iPaper.
-Having your own endpoint has allows you to manage caching, hide credentials, transform API results and much more.
+Having your own endpoint allows you to manage caching, hide credentials, transform API results and much more.

 ## API Endoint URL